adamzap/landslide/README.md

 TODO(?)
 =======

-- Abstract use of Markdown syntax and allow use of RST, Textile, etc.
 - Manage presentation *projects*, each one having its own configuration file; the configuration file could configure:
     - theme (template, assets, etc)
     - sources to order and aggregate